(this post was updated in April 2020)

 2) What happens when there are two or more children at different stages of language development?

 Usually, when you have children from different age groups, it’s natural that they are in different stages of language development.
-Those who are older often can help the younger ones to develop their language skills.
-But it also can happen that an older child uses the babytalk (or very basic language) with the baby or toddler…
+Those who are older can help the younger ones to develop their language skills.
+But it also can happen that an older child uses the baby-talk (or very basic language) with the baby or toddler… This is what happened in our family.
+My son spoke Italian with his sisters, but would also sing songs in Dutch or English to them when they were babies and toddlers.
+Especially when my daughters started attending preschool in English, my son would often switch to English when playing together.

-Our children are all on a different stage of language development.
-Our son is already fluent in all the languages I’ve mentioned.
-Our twindaughters are more or less at the same level, nearly fluent.
-One of our daughters is a “lazy speaker” so she seems not to be as far in her language development as her sister, but her vocabulary is quite good in all three languages (even her Italian passive knowledge is improving a lot and she likes Italian very much).
-Both girls mix up the syntactic structure of German and English. – This affects a bit our conversations, as I usually have to model their sentences.
+In 2010, our children were all on a different stage of language development.
+Our son was already fluent in all the languages I’ve mentioned.
+Our twin daughters were more or less at the same level, nearly fluent.
+One of our daughters was a “lazy speaker” so she seemed not to be as far in her language development as her sister, but her vocabulary was quite good in all three languages (even her Italian was improving a lot and she liked Italian songs very much).
+Both girls mixed up the syntactic structure of German and English. – This affected our conversations, and I had to constantly model their sentences.

 3) Could one child refuse to speak one language while another child is fluently bilingual?

-Our son did refuse to talk Italian when he was 2.5 as a reaction to our moving to the Netherlands and his exposure to Dutch and German.
-But now he’s interested in learning French and thinks that Italian is a nice language too.
-He’s now fluently multilingual (in German, English, Dutch).
-His sisters are nearly fluent in the same languages.
-Our son is also re-starting to talk Italian, whilst our daughters have a more passive knowledge of this language.
+Our son refused to talk Italian when he was 2.5 as a reaction to our moving to the Netherlands and his exposure to Dutch and German.
+But from 2014 onwards he was very interested in learning French and thought that Italian was a nice language to learn too, so we re-activated his Italian and he improved within a short time.

 4) How do factors of birth order, personality or family size interact in language production?